qwertie/holders/readme.md

 To Learn More
 -------------

-This library is part of the [TypeScript-React Primer]; see [part 5, example 5](typescript-react-primer.loyc.net/tutorial-5.html#example-5-simple-forms) to learn more about how to use *holders*.
+This library is part of the [TypeScript-React Primer](http://typescript-react-primer.loyc.net); see [part 5, example 5](http://typescript-react-primer.loyc.net/tutorial-5.html#example-5-simple-forms) to learn more about how to use *holders*.